Email FacebookTwitterMenu burgerClose thin

 Tips to Help You Save for Retirement

 • According to the Federal Reserve, 60% of those with self-directed retirement accounts are not confident about their investment decisions.
 If you’re one of them, why not hire a financial advisor?
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Counting on Social Security benefits alone likely won’t provide full support for your current lifestyle.
 But, benefits can definitely help with your living expenses in retirement.
 SmartAsset’s Social Security calculator will help you estimate how much of a benefit you can expect.

-• And, if you want to figure out whether you are saving enough for retirement, SmartAsset’s free retirement calculator can help you determine how much you will need.
+• If you’re wondering how much does a couple need to retire, and want to figure out whether you’re saving enough, SmartAsset’s free retirement calculator can help you determine how much you’ll need.